abm-werbeagentur/craft-chatgpt/README.md

 ## Installation
 This plugin can be installed from the [Craft Plugin Store](https://plugins.craftcms.com/) or with [Composer](https://packagist.org/).

-### Craft Plugin Store

-Open your Craft project's control panel, navigate to the Plugin Store, and search for chatgpt.

 ### Composer

 Open your terminal, navigate to your Craft project's root directory and run the following command: